sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

-When we were finally found, she once again appeared in the doorway.
-A different doorway, of course, one much farther north, cut from stripped oak and cobbled together with unsure hands.
+When we were finally found, she once again appeared in a doorway.
+One much farther north, cut from stripped oak and cobbled together with unsure hands.
 Beyond it lay virgin forest, a green so vivid as to be disturbing.

 The police had sectioned me off with yellow tape, stickying various objects in the house with pastel tags.
-Robin blue for the freezer which the stranger had tucked me into during the afternoons, soft peach for the stretcher he’d carted me around in at night.
+Robin blue for the freezer the stranger had tucked me into during solemn afternoons, soft peach for the stretcher he’d carted me around in on disobedient nights.
 If our home had possessed its own odd, lopsided beauty, so did its dissection.

-The girl’s eyes swept over the scene; when they took me in, she clapped a hand over her mouth and said, Oh, God.
+The girl’s eyes swept over the scene.
+When they took me in, she clapped a hand over her mouth and said, Oh, God.
 She doubled over, convulsing slightly, and I watched with both concern and fascination as a thin film of bile came dripping out of her mouth.

 ‘Please, take it away,’ she said.
-The lead investigator, putting a gentle hand on her arm.

 ‘I can’t bear to see what he’s done.’

 --